Get Help Today(877) 648-4288

 - List of any current medications

-Discussing Insurance and Financial Options
+Discussing Insurance And Financial Options

 The third step of admission to rehab involves discussing insurance and financial options for treatment.
-Treatment professionals inquire about insurance information, then contact providers to verify which insurances are available.
+Treatment providers inquire about insurance information, then contact providers to verify which insurances are available.
 Patients also gather information on the types of insurance facilities accept.
 Many facilities accept common insurance providers, but some facilities may not accept Medicaid or Medicare.
 Patients also learn of financial plans, budgets, self-pay options, and discover if checks and credit cards are accepted.
 Other questions are addressed, such as:

 - What are the general rehab costs?